segabl/pd2-streamlined-heisting/README.md

 - Increases the time it takes for Cpt.
 Winters to reach the maximum damage reduction (10-50% in 40s to 5-50% in 90s)
 - Makes Shield knockdown animations not stackable, no new animation triggers while there's already one playing
 - Fixes some spawn points being unavailable on certain maps due to incorrect pathing checks
+- Makes flashbangs more consistent and less penalizing when looking away in time

 ## Credits